zibonbadi/zibonbadi.github.io/md/digifab_final.md

 I previously mentioned being a proud Linux user, a system that to this day gained a dedicated, but niche following among desktop computer users, mainly through word of mouth.
 Because of this, there are many reasons someone might "get into" Linux in the first place.

 For me this reason was preserving old technology.
 As me and my family never had a lot of spare cash, I've learned to cherish any piece of precious (expensive) technology I manage to get hold of and use it until it's absolutely not possible anymore, then fix it, then use it again, 20 GOTO 10.
-However, when I first installed Manjaro on my laptop I encountered two problems which Linux wasn't able to fix.
+However, when I first installed Manjaro on my laptop I encountered two problems which even Linux wasn't able to fix.
 Overheating (which can be mitigated, thanks to `thermald` and I haven't had a thermal shutdown since ;p) and a case which was slowly falling apart.

 Thus I decided to finally address these problems myself by building a custom case which warned me of overheating during runtime and allowed me to easily work on my laptop's old mainboard if needed.

+As everything design-wise originates from one Fusion 360 project, it's download will be linked in this footnote[^dlcad].

 ## Design goals and parts list